The Froze Bros

 The Froze Bros is the world's number one comedy podcast about frozen food.

-Conceived in a Boston bar in December 2023 by close friends and improv comedians—over drinks that cost more than we usually like to spend—the resulting podcast is a comical, irreverent, yet sometimes still informative look at frozen food and drinks.
+Conceived in a Boston bar in December 2023 by close friends and improv comedians—over drinks that cost more than we usually like to spend—The Froze Bros podcast is a comical, irreverent, yet sometimes still informative look at frozen food and drinks.

 Featuring unfiltered conversation and reviews from current hosts Darren and Max, the Bros talk buying, cooking, and consuming frozen foods—and whatever else crosses our frozen minds.